karankk07/SmartIPD-website/README.md

 1. Push your changes to GitHub
 2. Connect your GitHub repository to Vercel
 3. Vercel will automatically deploy your website

+Alternatively, you can deploy to any static hosting service:

+1. Build the project: `npm run build`
+2. Upload the contents of the `.next` folder to your hosting provider
+3. Configure your server to serve the static files

+## Pages

+- **Home**: Introduction to Smart Paperless IPD
+- **Environmental Impact**: Showcases how the solution reduces paper usage with an interactive 3D Earth visualization
+- **Contact**: Contact form for inquiries

 ## License